the-scouts/por/sphinx_source/chapter-5.rst

 d.
 A Scout County cannot exist unless it has a current registration with Headquarters.

 e.
-Charity law does not permit a Scout County to transfer from The Scout Association to any other body whether calling itself a scout organisation or by any other name. :sup:`sv`
+Charity law does not permit a Scout County to transfer from The Scout Association to any other body whether calling itself a scout organisation or by any other name.\ :sv:`#`

 f.
 Individual or several Members of a County may leave and join any other organisation they wish.
 The County itself and all its assets remain part of The Scout Association whose parent body is incorporated by Royal Charter.